Smartling/SmartlingHelp/_sections/gdn-projects/gdn-integration.md

   id:
 ---

-Once you have your basic [DNS setup]() working correctly and your requests are being handled by Smartling’s GDN proxy, you have a number of options for controlling how Smartling captures your content for translation and how your translation content is deployed.
+Once you have your basic [DNS setup](){: .cc-active} working correctly and your requests are being handled by Smartling’s GDN proxy, you have a number of options for controlling how Smartling captures your content for translation and how your translation content is deployed.
 There are three basic methods of controlling your GDN integration:

 * Create ‘Rules’ in the Smartling Dashboard.
 * Tagging HTML elements on your pages with special Smartling classes.
 * Tagging your JavaScript and JSON content using Smartling directives.

 The methods you use most for your project will depend on how your website is set up.
 If you are assembling a significant amount of the DOM on the client-side, you will need to work with JavaScript and JSON integration.
 If you are serving static content or server-generated pages, you can use HTML classes, or write Rules in the Dashboard for simpler functions.